bmildner/sqlite_wrapper/docs/README.md

   - install latest version via git clone
   - environment variable VCPKG_ROOT must be set

+- ccache:
+  - if installed and found by cmake ccache will be automatically used

 ### Linux only:
 - gcovr: (optional for code coverage)
   - install latest version via pip/pipx install gcovr